bcferrycoder/hello-spring-oracle/README.md

 	stackato push -n

-Notice that it detected the app type as "Java Web Application".
+Notice that it detected the app type as "Spring".

 Then go on your application url.